christiansiegel/knitter/README.md

 String #1460 -> next pin: 83
 ```

+Furthermore, an interactive HTML page displaying and reading the single steps is generated and saved to `instruction.html`.

 The pins are numbered counter-clockwise starting from 0:

 ![Numbering](doc/numbering.png "Numbering")

+## Thread Length

-To have an estimate how much thread is needed, the total length is printed in the end.
+To have an estimate how much thread is needed, the total length is printed to the console in the end.

 ```
 Total thread length: 1543 m
 ```

-## HTML

-An interactive HTML page displaying and reading the single steps is generated and saved to `instruction.html`.

 # Screenshot